Ahmad-Alsaleh/Autonomous-Robotics/README.md

 - **Project 2 - Implementation of A\* Path Planning and Waypoint Navigation in a Static Environment**
 - **Project 3 - Autonomous Can Detection and Mapping with RRT\* and YOLO**

+More details could be found in the requirements and answers reports found in the folder of each assignment.

 ## Technologies Used

 The assignments and projects are implemented using Python and the following libraries: